MohammadMZ-Taj/divar_script/README.md

-you can get the chat id you want the bot to send message to when you go to web.bale.ai for example this chat is the main one https://web.bale.ai/chat/6425583673 and the id is 6425583673 add a , between each chat id
+you can get the chat id you want the bot to send message to when you go to web.bale.ai for example this chat is the main one https://web.bale.ai/chat/6425583673 and the id is 6425583673 add "a" between each chat id
 # save file
 set a save_file address with .csv
 # not sent file